wirungu/wirungu.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a mathematics student at [Ruhr Universität Bochum](http://ruhr-uni-bochum.de/)
+I am a mathematics student at [Ruhr-Universität Bochum](http://ruhr-uni-bochum.de/) currently interested in dynamical systems and mathematical methods in physics.

-*Interests*
-- Dynamical systems
-- Mathematical methods in physics